graphql-java/graphql-java-page/content/tutorials/getting-started-with-spring-boot.md

 More information about GraphQL Java can be found in the [documentation](https://www.graphql-java.com/documentation/).

-We also have [spectrum chat](https://spectrum.chat/graphql-java) for any question or problems.
+We also use [GitHub Discussions](https://github.com/graphql-java/graphql-java/discussions) for any question or problems.

-For direct feedback you can also ping us on our [GraphQL Java Twitter account](https://twitter.com/graphql_java).
+You can also checkout our [Workshops](/workshops) for more possibilities to learn GraphQL Java.